Bazedy19960420/AuthJwt/README.md

 <h2>JWTAuthentication:</h2>

 -json web tokent is a secure way to transmit data between two parties and it consists of three basic parts header,payload,signature; i will use it to implement the Authentication.

 -first i install this library Microsoft.AspNetCore.Authentication.JwtBearer

 -then i configure the jwtsetting in appsetting.json,then i Register the AddAuthentication middleware see(ConfigureJwt)method in ExtensionsMethods class then i add it in program class.

--then to protect endpoints we should write [Authorize] over it  and the the client should be authorized to get the response.
+-then to protect endpoints we should write [Authorize] or [Role("role")] if we want to authorize for just specific role over it  and the the client should be authorized to get the response.

 -then we should implement the method that authenticate the client , i will create userforAuthenticationDto and then i will create the service that authenticate this client...! see AutheticationService class.